 For instance, taking a week-long vacation instead of working 52 weeks out of the year is a form of financial freedom.
-And, when you have the ability to work part-time, you’ve gained a little more financial freedom.
+And, when you have the ability to work part-time, you’ve gained a little more financial independence.
 Here’s another example: perhaps you can finally leave a job you hate, even if it means a pay cut.

-“I think it’s important to celebrate each milestone we hit as we grow our financial freedom, and find ways to leverage it to help create a life that truly lines up with our values, passions, and purpose,” says Johnsrud.
+“I think it’s important to celebrate each milestone we hit as we grow our financial health, and find ways to leverage it to help create a life that truly lines up with our values, passions, and purpose,” says Johnsrud.

 What Does Financial Freedom Mean to You?

 If you have a slightly different idea of what financial freedom means, more power to you.
 The beauty is that is you get to create your own definition of what it means to be financially free.
 You also have the power to design a roadmap and your own specific navigation system.
-Are you ready to start the journey toward financial freedom?
+Are you ready to start the journey toward financial independence?

 How to Become Financially Independent